caltechlibrary/iga/README.md

 iga --help
 ```

-### Specification of the InvenioRDM server and access token
+### Identifying the InvenioRDM server

 The server address must be provided either as the value of the option `--invenio-server` or in an environment variable named `INVENIO_SERVER`.
-If the server address does not begin with `https://`, IGA will prepended it automatically.
+If the server address does not begin with `https://`, IGA will prepend it automatically.

+### Providing an InvenioRDM access token

 A Personal Access Token (PAT) for making API calls to the InvenioRDM server must be also supplied when invoking IGA.
 The preferred method is to set the value of the environment variable `INVENIO_TOKEN`.
 Alternatively, you can use the option `--invenio-token` to pass the token on the command line, but **you are strongly advised to avoid this practice because it is insecure**.

 To obtain a PAT from an InvenioRDM server, first log in to the server, then visit the page at `/account/settings/applications` and use the interface there to create a token.
+The token will be a long string of alphanumeric characters such as `OH0KYf4PGYQGnCM4b53ejSGicOC4s4YnonRVzGJbWxY`; set the value of the variable `INVENIO_TOKEN` to this string.

+### Providing a GitHub access token

+It is possible to run IGA without providing a GitHub access token.
+GitHub allows up to 60 API calls per minute when running without credentials, and though IGA makes several API calls to GitHub each time it runs, for many repositories, IGA will not hit the limit.
+However, if you run IGA multiple times in a row or your repository has many contributors, then you may need to supply a GitHub access token.
+The preferred way of doing that is to set the value of the environment variable `GITHUB_TOKEN`.
+Alternatively, you can use the option `--github-token` to pass the token on the command line, but **you are strongly advised to avoid this practice because it is insecure**.
+To obtain a PAT from GitHub, visit https://docs.github.com/en/authentication and follow the instructions for creating a "classic" personal access token.

-### Specification of a GitHub release
+### Specifying a GitHub release

 A GitHub release can be specified to IGA in one of two mutually-exclusive ways:
  1. The full URL of the web page on GitHub of a tagged release.
 In this case,